 Licenses will be issued to marijuana growers upon the upcoming marijuana legalization in Canada.
 The question now is who is going to be allowed to grow and sell marijuana as the federal government is currently doing with licensed producers of medical marijuana.
 According to officials, full marijuana legalization to specific licensees ensures that the product maintains its safety and quality.
 On the retail front, Canadian provinces will make their own rules.
 If the province, however, does not adopt a retail distribution or marijuana sales agenda, then the government will assert their authority to permit consumers to buy directly from a licensed producer chosen by the federal government.
 There will be no vending machines allowed at the time of full marijuana legalization in Canada.

 The Canadian provinces will decide whether to allow any marijuana dispensaries to operate as a storefront.
 As in the United States, not all communities will embrace retail stories.
 In fact, some communities will prohibit them altogether.
 If you are an adult that meets the age requirement you will be able to possess as much as thirty grams of marijuana or just a little more than an ounce – without getting in trouble with the Canadian law.

 You can grow marijuana on your own, but there are some restrictions.
 You can cultivate up to four plants per residence (not per person).
 Each marijuana plant must have a height of only three feet and three inches.
 The existing medical marijuana legislation will still stay intact for now.
 The plan is to review those regulations for adult use only.
 Of course, changes will be made, if necessary.
 While, this may not happen overnight, the existing marijuana dispensaries have to all be licensed by the time that full marijuana legalization takes place.
 Edibles will be sold, but for health and safety cannot consist of caffeine, nicotine or alcohol.
 Want to know more about medical legalization in Canada?
-Go to the Cannabis Training University to enroll in online cannabis certification courses.
+Visit the Cannabis Training University to enroll in online cannabis certification courses.